zamrokk/JavaCDDDocumentation/README.md

 Finally, we are deploying our chaincode and get the chaincodeID back

-2. Write the deploy function now. **Your ChaincodePath should point to the folder of your chaincode project, change it!**
+2. Write the deploy function now. **Your ChaincodePath should point to the folder of your chaincode project.
+If it is different, change it!**

 ```java
 String deploy() throws ChainCodeException, NoAvailableTCertException, CryptoException, IOException {